giftibe/house-renting-API/README.md

 ### `middlewares`

-- Contains middleware functions used in the application, such as `authGate.js`.
+- Contains middleware functions used in the application.

 ### `utils`

 - Contains utility feature-related files used app-wide.
-- Examples include `emailer.js`, `multer.js`, `cloudinary.js`, and `emailtemplate generator`.
+- Examples include `emailer.js`, `multer.js`, and `emailtemplate generator`.

 ### `validation`